 Complete absence of HbA with presence of 100% HbF beyond fetal period occurs in five genetic disorders: some variants of homozygous β-thalassemia, some cases of double heterozygosity for δβ-thalassemia and classical β-thalassemia, homozygous patients of hereditary persistence of fetal hemoglobin (HPFH), homozygous δβ-thalassemia, and delta/beta not with HPFH.
 These conditions can be differentiated on the basis of clinical and hematological features:

 1. Homozygous β-thalassemia: behaves as very severe anaemia.
-Less likely in this patient due to history of only 3 transfusions.

 2. Homozygous δβ-thalassemia: clinically mild anaemia with reduced MCV & MCH: both parents will be Heterozygous δβ-thalassemia having CBC similar to beta Thalassaemia trait, but with high HbF (5-20%) & HbA2 normal or reduced.